 Some people like to claim that "religion is imaginary", that there is "no evidence for it".
 In order to reach that conclusion they must of course not consider how unlikely our existence is, historical evidence for things like the resurrection, etc, but lets just say, OK, it's "imaginary".

 Well, my best Christmas ever is now "all in my head".
 Will it remain the best that I ever experience?
 Will tragedy strike and I will again fall prey to wishing it was my last?
 Will it be my last?
 Such is the essence of our lives -- poignant, ironic, capricious, indefinite, ethereal, ineffable ...
-I'm not about to give up my best Christmas just because it is all in my head -- in fact, it is very very dear to me there -- like my Christianity.
+I'm not about to give up my best Christmas just because it is all in my head -- in fact, it is very very dear to me there -- like my Christianity (if the doubters are right).
 Sure, the fact that my best Christmas was very much "shared" and is in others heads as well is critical to it being "real" ... same with my Christianity.
 Same with money ... take a look at times in history when people lose their shared faith in it.
 Confederate currency anyone?

 So now life goes on with that bittersweet hole in the heart, but also much gratitude to God for allowing me to live to experience that joy.
 We were able to take her up to see my 89 year old father and get a four generation picture -- considering he was 30 when I was born and I was 31 when my son was born, there is a lot of grace in evidence there!

 Oh how my mom would have loved to hold her!
 Gods ways are not our ways.
-I pray that heaven will wait 100 years at least for that meeting -- but it will be a great one!
+I pray that heaven will wait 100 years at least for that meeting -- and it will be a great one!

 So "New Years Eve came, just the same" (like "The Grinch") ... and now 2016 has come.
 2015 was a year that started in terrible tragedy for us, but from 6/14 on contained a lot of indescribable joy, and it now slips it's way into being all in our heads (and hearts).